NVIDIAGameWorks/RTXGI/docs/NrcGuide.md

 ## Debug visualizations
 The NRC library provides several ways to visually inspect the quality of the cache data and narrow down potential integration errors.
 This can be achieved at the pathtracer level and at the resolve pass level.

-### Direct visualization of the cache
+### Resolve pass debug visualization
-This is achieved in the path tracer by always querying vertex index 0.
-The pathtracer sample in RTXGI showcases this usage.
-In the UI "Enable Termination Heuristic" should be disabled and the "Query Vertex Index" selection should be set to 0.
+Similar to the path tracer debug views, the in-built Resolve pass can be used for debugging by switching its `ResolveMode`.
+This caters for several types of debug cache data visualizations including a result of the query, a training bounce heatmap, training radiance (raw and smoothed) output, and a direct visualization of the cache.

 When inspecting the direct visualization of the cache, indirect signal as well as defined shadows should be present.
 Boiling-like artifacts are expected as the NRC is not intended to be _used_ in this way, only previewed for troubleshooting.

 ![DebugCacheVis][DebugCacheVis]
 <p align="center">